 We had so much fun making this Easter Egg Bark and once the chocolate has melted it’s easy enough to let the girls do it themselves which made them feel really proud and grown up.
 It’s also a great way to experiment with the mound of Easter eggs that we receive each year.

-In short, it’s a great little Easter recipe.
+In short, it’s a great little easy recipe perfect for cooking with kids.